Dr. David Pompei, PharmD, MS

-There are anecdotal reports of people suffering adverse effects from combining cannabis and Nyquil.
+There are anecdotal reports of people suffering adverse side effects when ingesting cannabis with Nyquil.
 People describe side effects of dissociation, intense sedation, and feeling like they are having difficulty breathing.
-This is likely due to the effects on the CNS of combining Nyquil and cannabis.
-The CNS depressing effects of Nyquil are primarily from doxylamine.
+While dextromethorphan may have some interaction with cannabis, the CNS depressing effects of Nyquil are primarily from doxylamine.

-Doxylamine is an antihistamine that is used as a sleep aid.
-It works by blocking histamine receptors, which can result in drowsiness.
+Doxylamine is an antihistamine found in numerous OTC cold formulas.
+It’s also a common sleep aid used as an alternative to diphenhydramine.
+It works by blocking histamine receptors, which results in drowsiness.
 Cannabis also has CNS depressant effects.
 When these two substances are combined, the effects can be amplified, leading to dangerous side effects.

-If you are considering taking Nyquil with cannabis, talk to your doctor first.
+If you are considering taking Nyquil (or any antihistamine) with cannabis, talk to your doctor first.
 Combining these two substances can be dangerous and should not be done without medical supervision.

 Dayquil is a medication used to treat symptoms of the common cold and flu.
 The active ingredients in Dayquil are acetaminophen, dextromethorphan, and guaifenesin.
+Some formulations may also include a decongestant, such as pseudoephedrine or phenylephrine.
 Acetaminophen is a pain reliever and fever reducer.
 Dextromethorphan is a cough suppressant.
 Guaifenesin is an expectorant, which helps break up mucus.
-The mechanism of action of Dayquil is not completely understood, but it is thought to work by reducing inflammation and congestion in the upper respiratory tract.
+The mechanism of action of Dayquil is not completely understood, but the ingredients are thought to work by reducing inflammation and congestion in the upper respiratory tract.